giantswarm/gitops-template/docs/add_org.md

 1. Push changes to the repository and wait for Flux to reconcile the secret.
 After that, Flux should be ready to decrypt and reconcile the organization' secrets.

-1. Go to the Organization' directory:
+1. Go to the Organization's directory:

     ```sh
     cd management-clusters/${MC_NAME}/organizations/${ORG_NAME}